pranavsingh321/sendcloud/README.md

 * /feed/feed/{id}/unsubscribe/
 * /feed/feed/{id}/force-update/

+  There is support of filtering feed-items based on feed name e.g. "/feed/feed-item/?feed=dummy&format=json" and feed items are sorted based on creation date.

+  Fetching of feed items is done through celery task and mail will be sent in case of failure.

+  Feed item is considered as read if it detail view is called on that feed item.

 ## Test
    pytest

+## Miscellaneous
 Bootstrap/initial data can be loaded with following command inside the sendcloud:

 python manage.py loaddata < db.json